Requirements for articles

 15. The article must include substantiated research Results.
 Specific data, presented through descriptive frequency characteristics, should be included in the description of the empirical results to confirm the statistical reliability of the obtained results.
 It is necessary to justify the use of each descriptive characteristic dimension in the study.

 16. Empirical data must be presented in the form of tables, graphs, and diagrams, with subsequent interpretation.
 The results must be presented accurately, without any material that casts doubt on their sufficiency.
 Quantity units and formulas must be expressed in accordance with the International System (SI units).
 All measurements must be in metric units.
-Decimal fractions are given after a period, without a comma and a zero before the period (correct .25; incorrect 0.25 and incorrect 0,25).
+Decimal fractions are given after a period, without a comma and a zero before the period (correct: .25; incorrect: 0.25 and 0,25).
 Figures must be submitted in their original source files.
 Tables that have been scanned should not be included in the manuscript.

 17. Statistics use the standard abbreviations and symbols listed below: